Suor/Suor.github.io/source/drafts/asynchronous-operations.markdown

 ## Combinators

 We saw how both serial and parallel calls could benefit from some general abstraction.
-And during earlier Node.js years there were lots of control flow libraries introduced.
+And during Node.js years there were lots of control flow libraries introduced.
 One that has grown to be the most popular is [async.js][], which lets you combine calls like this:

 ```js
 var async = require('async');